NT Eschatology—Gospels Part 07

-Matthew 25.31-46.
-“Now when the Human One comes in his majesty and all his angels are with him, he will sit on his majestic throne.
+“Now when the Human One comes in his majesty and all his angels are with him, he’ll sit on his majestic throne.
 All the nations will be gathered in front of him.
-He will separate them from each other, just as a shepherd separates the sheep from the goats.
-He will put the sheep on his right side.
-But the goats he will put on his left.
+He’ll separate them from each other, just as a shepherd separates the sheep from the goats.
+He’ll put the sheep on his right side.
+But the goats he’ll put on his left.

 “Then the king will say to those on his right, ‘Come, you who will receive good things from my Father.
 Inherit the kingdom that was prepared for you before the world began.
 I was hungry and you gave me food to eat.
 I was thirsty and you gave me a drink.
 I was a stranger and you welcomed me.
 I was naked and you gave me clothes to wear.
 I was sick and you took care of me.
 I was in prison and you visited me.’

 “Then those who are righteous will reply to him, ‘Lord, when did we see you hungry and feed you, or thirsty and give you a drink?
 When did we see you as a stranger and welcome you, or naked and give you clothes to wear?
 When did we see you sick or in prison and visit you?’